CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 4B - Appearance.md

 n' = \frac{360\degree}{T_1}\left(1 - \frac{1}{r^{3/2}}\right)
 ```
 Thus if we divide the angle $ASB$ by $n'$, we get the time spent in retrograde.
 Now to get the angle $ASB$:\
 The diagram above makes it seem this is as simple as $ASB = \arccos(a_2/a_1)$, but this is not the case because this ignores the fact that the Earth moves as well.
+In fact, the angle $ASB$ is not really the angle shown in the diagram because of this.